 Cash and personal checks are not accepted and will be returned to the sender.
-Single transaction deposits of $500.00 or more as well as insurance, company, payroll and estate checks and other like disbursements are held 14 days before offender access is authorized.
+Single transaction deposits of $500.00 or more as well as insurance, company, payroll and estate checks and other like disbursements are held 14 days before inmate access is authorized.

 - Report EXTORTION to the Unit Warden and/or the Office of the Inspector General.

 - Do not send inmate mail to PO Box 60; it MUST be mailed to their unit of assignment.

 - Money Orders or Cashier's Checks need to be accompanied by a deposit slip which can be obtained from the inmate.